12th (Yorkshire) Parachute Battalion: Normandy

 On 9 June two companies of the battalion were ordered to support the Royal Ulster Rifles in their assault on Honorine la Chardonnerette.
 The village proved too heavily defended and R.U.R. were order to withdraw.
 During the withdrawal Lance-Sergeant John Fennell Nankivell of the 12th Battalion Mortar platoon was awarded the Military Medal for continuing to man the battalion Mortar while under heavy sniper fire to cover the withdrawal of the rest of the company.

 On 12 June the battalion, now under strength and being held in reserve was ordered to assault the village of Breville with the support of one company from the 12th Battalion Devonshires and the 22nd Independent Parachute Company.
 The successful capture of the village prevented the German army from using it as a staging area to launch attacks on the River Orne and Caen canal bridgeheads.
 The Germans never seriously attempted to break through the 6th division's lines again.
-However the attack cost 12th Parachute Battalion 126 killed (including Lieutenant Colonel Johnson.
-Lord Lovat who came to observe the battle was wounded at the same time as Johnson was killed.
-Shelled by Allied Artillery whilst on the start line).
+However the attack cost 12th Parachute Battalion 31 killed (including the battalion's commanding officer, Lieutenant-Colonel Johnson) and around 105 wounded.
 This left its three rifle companies with only thirty-five men between them.